 The Adirondack Park is nearly 6-million acres in size, larger than the states of Massachusetts and Vermont, a place that can hold a number of national parks within its boundary, known as the Blue Line.
 The High Peaks Wilderness Area is the most popular destination for hikers because of the vast array of mountains of all sizes to hike and a network of 200 miles of formal trails and 100 miles of informal trails.
 Because of the high public use, the High Peaks has experienced extensive damage to the natural resources and public hiking trails.
-The High Peaks trails are often overcrowded and the trailhead parking areas fill up quickly and early most days throughout the summer and fall months and winter weekends.
+The High Peaks trails are often crowded and the trailhead parking areas fill up quickly and early most days throughout the summer and fall months and winter weekends.
 The Adirondack Park has many alternatives for great places to hike outside of the High Peaks.

 Here are 100 terrific hikes from across the Adirondack Park outside of the High Peaks that offer hikers great rewards from stunning views and experiences in different terrains that showcase the vastness and diversity of the Adirondack landscape.
 Check out the 100 hikes detailed below that lead through great forests to mountains, waterfalls, bog and remote lakes.